Two-Liu War

-The 'War to Stabilize Sichuan', popularly known as the Two-Liu War, was a brief three-month conflict fought between Liu Wenhui and Liu Xiang in Sichuan during the Nanjing decade from October to December 1932.
+The 'War to Stabilize Sichuan', popularly known as the Two-Liu War (Chinese: 二劉之戰) was a brief three-month conflict fought between Liu Wenhui and Liu Xiang in Sichuan during the Nanjing decade from October to December 1932.
 The wider repercussions of the war led to the growth of power of the central government of the Republic of China in the province.

 Background

-Sichuan at the time was divided into 6 garrison areas each commanded by a warlord.
+Sichuan at the time was divided into six garrison areas each commanded by a warlord.
 Despite the unification of China in 1928 following the Northern Expedition, tensions between the local Sichuan warlords remained high, engaging in arms races and recruiting larger numbers of men, which was ideologically opposed by the Nanjing government.
 The two members of the Liu family were Liu Xiang and his uncle Liu Wenhui.
 Liu Xiang controlled the eastern third of Sichuan along with the provincial capital Chongqing.
 Prior to the war, the two relatives enjoyed amiable relations purchasing a joint air force and armored car force.
 Liu Xiang would have ambitions to seize more land and wealth as typical of warlords of the era.
 Liu Wenhui had also been luring away Liu Xiang's officers with higher pay, something he did to the other warlords within the province.
-Sichuan armies of this period did not possess much weaponry beyond rifles, with mountain guns and machine guns being an oddity on the battlefield.
+Sichuanese armies of this period did not possess much weaponry beyond rifles, with mountain guns and machine guns being an oddity on the battlefield.
 Therefore, the advantage of planes and armored cars increased due to the lack of anti-aircraft weaponry or anti-tank weaponry.